espocrm/documentation/docs/development/hooks.md

 The Hooks framework provides the ability to catch some actions in the system in order to call custom logic.

-Common hooks for all entity types (called from the ORM repository class):
+Common hooks for all entity types (called from the ORM Repository class):

 - beforeSave
 - afterSave
 - beforeRemove
 - afterRemove
-- afterRelate
+- afterRelate – for many-to-many relationships
-- afterUnrelate
+- afterUnrelate – for many-to-many relationships
-- afterMassRelate
+- afterMassRelate – for many-to-many relationships

 ## Creating hook